esgameco/py-db-benchmark/README.md

 - Postgres and Redis run on docker vms
 - Postgres uses connection pools which slow it down initially
 - Sqlite and redis not using pooling
+- This project was mainly for testing database performance for NPAPI, so tests were made with that in mind.

 ## Conclusions